 Rather than narrow participants focus to providing a digital solution for the Shelves feature, we encouraged them to include any method that may be used to record-keep.
 This helps capture more possibilities for cross-channel solutions and is a fruitful source of inspiration for the design team (who might be able to translate these ideas into a digital product).

 3. Designers on the team should facilitate, not participate.

 If the point is to get a multi-disciplinary group of people to contribute, then designers should sit this one out.
 Otherwise, some groups might lean on the designer to “do the work” – or even feel secretly intimidated by their presence.
 Designers can be available for questions, encouragement, timekeeping or guidance.
 Don’t forget to remind people that there are no wrong answers!

 4. Try to keep each group small (eg 4-6 people max).

 This gives everyone in the group a chance to contribute within the time allotted and is more friendly to introverts.

 Sketching can be a really fun way for people to convey ideas in a succinct and visual fashion.
 But asking people who aren’t designers or artists to draw can make them feel intimidated, so make sure participants know it’s not about their drawing skills – it’s about the ideas they are able to capture.
-Not everyone in the group is required to draw either, so the person most comfortable can volunteer.
+In this case, not everyone in the group was required to draw, so the person most comfortable was encouraged to volunteer.